All You Need to Know Before Visiting Schonbrunn Palace

 I just want to share, because of its name, I initially thought Vieux Laque Room was linked to Marie Antoinette and France.
 However, I was mistaken!
 Well, maybe you had the same thought, I suppose?

 This is clearly reflected in the Oval and Round Chinese Cabinets and Vieux Laque Room of Schönbrunn.
-Not quite persuaded yet?
-Just wait until you see the Porcelain Room in Schönbrunn Palace, the private space where Empress Maria Theresa penned her thoughts.
+If you don’t quite agree yet, just wait until you see the Porcelain Room in Schönbrunn Palace, the private space where Empress Maria Theresa penned her thoughts.

 If not for the portrait medallions of Franz Stephan, Archduchess Marie Christine and her husband Prince Albert of Saxe-Teschen, and Crown Prince Joseph’s first wife Isabella of Parma, you might think you’ve been transported to East Asia.